mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/cli/dkp/delete/nodepool/index.md

       --dry-run             Only print the objects that would be created, without creating them.
   -h, --help                help for nodepool
       --kubeconfig string   Path to the kubeconfig for the management cluster.
 If unspecified, default discovery rules apply.
-  -n, --namespace string    If present, the namespace scope for this CLI request.
+  -n, --namespace string    If present, the namespace scope for this CLI request. (default "default")
 ```

 ### Options inherited from parent commands